hziv/poetry_installation_instructions/README.md

 1. Install `git` by running `sudo apt-get install git-all`.
 1. Run `git config --global user.name "<your_username>"` and `git config global user.email "your@email.address"` to set-up git configuration details.
 1. Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) to create a GitHub *fine-grained personal access token*.
 This will be used to gain access to your GitHub repositories.
-1. In the VirtualBox app on the host machine, allow the SSH connection by navigating to the *VirtualBox settings --> Network* and confirm the *Attached to:* setting is set to *NAT*.
-Then click the *Port Forwarding* button and set the following settings - Name: `ssh`, Protocol: `TCP`, Host Port: `2222`, Guest port: `22`.
-The *IP* fields can be left empty.
-1. In the guest Linux machine install the OpenSSH client by running `sudo apt install openssh-client`.
-1. You can now connect from the host machine into the guest machine either by PuTTY (with the following settings - *Host Name*: `localhost`, *Port*: `2222`, *Connection Type*: `SSH`).

 # General instructions to create project